 McAlester man charged with shooting, injuring a man

 Jun.
-28—A McAlester man was arrested and charged after he allegedly shot a man in the head and fled from the scene before being apprehended by law enforcement hours later.
+29—A McAlester man was arrested and charged after he allegedly shot a man in the head and fled from the scene before being apprehended by law enforcement hours later.

 Jeffrey Scott Nelms, 50, was charged with felony counts of shooting with intent to kill and possession of a firearm after former felony conviction along with a misdemeanor count of malicious injury to property, according to documents filed in Pittsburg County District Court.